 WP-Sweep:

-WP-Sweep is a free WordPress plugin that not only helps you delete revisions, but also helps you clean up drafts, comments and metadata.
+WP-Sweep is a free WordPress plugin that not only helps you delete revisions, but also helps you clean up your drafts, comments and metadata.

 Install the plugin.
 Click on “Tools” in the sidebar and open WP-Sweep.
 Under “Post Sweep” you will find “Revisions”.
 Click on “Sweep” to delete all revisions.

-WP Optimize:
+WP Optimise:

 WP Optimize is a WordPress plugin that allows you to clean up your database, compress images and cache your pages.
 Caching ensures faster loading times and more reliable availability of your website.
 This is because content is loaded faster from the cache than with a completely new request.
 However, Raidboxes already includes server-based caching without the need for a plugin.